Last updated on February 18th, 2026 at 04:32 pm

 Top Tips For Buying a House

-It’s still a hot market- you still need to be prepared.
+Even in a normalizing market, preparation is key.
 Here are Capital Bean’s top tips to prepare to buy.

 Speak To Some Lenders And Get Pre-Approval